 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Great house 50m west of St Mary Magdalene's Church is a substantial domestic building of medieval origin located in Durham.
-The structure dates to the medieval period and represents an important example of high-status residential architecture from that era.
-Its proximity to St Mary Magdalene's Church indicates its integration within the established urban settlement and ecclesiastical landscape of medieval Durham.
-The building's designation as a scheduled ancient monument reflects its archaeological and historical significance as evidence of medieval domestic life and urban development in the region.
+Great house 50m west of St Mary Magdalene's Church is a substantial residential structure of medieval origin located in Durham.
+The building dates from the later medieval period and represents an important example of domestic architecture from this era.
+Its proximity to the parish church of St Mary Magdalene indicates its position within the historic urban fabric of Durham.
+The structure survives as evidence of medieval urbanism and the housing of prominent residents within the cathedral city.

 Great house 50m west of St Mary Magdalene's Church is a scheduled monument protected by Historic England under reference 1018945.
 View the official record →

-Great house 50m west of St Mary Magdalene's Church is a substantial domestic building of medieval origin located in Durham.
+Great house 50m west of St Mary Magdalene's Church is a substantial residential structure of medieval origin located in Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018945.

 Great house 50m west of St Mary Magdalene's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018945.